CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Introduction

 In this paper, we propose a Context-aware Polygon Proposal Network (CPP-Net) to improve the robustness of polygon-based methods \cite{stardist} for nucleus segmentation.
 The contributions of this paper are made from three perspectives.
-First, CPP-Net explores more contextual information to improve the prediction accuracy for the centroid-to-boundary distances; specifically, it adopts the StarDist \cite{stardist} model to conduct initial distance prediction along a set of pre-defined directions.
+First, CPP-Net explores more contextual information to improve the prediction accuracy for the centroid-to-boundary distances.
+As illustrated in Fig. 1, pixels in different locations have complementary pixel-to-boundary distance prediction power.
+This implies us to promote the accuracy of existing polygon-based methods via exploring the prediction of more pixels inside each instance.
+Therefore, it adopts the StarDist \cite{stardist} model to conduct initial distance prediction along a set of pre-defined directions.
 It then samples a set of points between the centroid and the initially predicted boundary along each direction.
 As these points are closer to the boundary than the centroid pixel, their distance to the ground-truth boundary can be predicted much more accurately.
 Correspondingly, the initially predicted centroid-to-boundary distance value can be refined with reference to the predictions for those sampled points.

 Second, the prediction confidence of these sampled points typically varies according to their feature quality.
 For example, the errors contained in the distances initially predicted by StarDist \cite{stardist} can be amplified in case where some sampled points actually fall outside the nucleus.
 Accordingly, the weights of the sampled points should change depending on their prediction confidence.
 We therefore propose a Confidence-based Weighting Module (CWM) that adaptively fuses the predicted distances for these points.
 With the assistance of CWM, CPP-Net can more robustly utilize contextual information from the sampled points.